Logan007/pucr/README.md

 - While determining the RLE and LZ cost, the longest match and _all_ shorter matches are checked.

+- All LITerals of the created graph – and only the LITerals – get a Move-to-Front encoding applied to hopefully minimize the use of _ESCaped_ LITerals by assembling most of the LITerals' values in the lower range.

 - However, a `fast_lane` parameter switches off some of the mentioned optimizations making the program use less loops or just use some sane default values.

 - The header contains parameters for the mentioned optimizations such as the _number of LSBs or LZ offset_ etc. Fields are used bitwise, e.g. 4 bits only for the _number of ESCape bits_.
 It does not require neither CBM-specific parts nor the integrated decruncher.